shahnawaz-hussaink/Project-Dog/README.md

 # 🐶 DOG - Dog Image Generator

-**DOG (Dog Image Generator)** is a simple and fun web development project that fetches and displays random dog images using the public [Dog CEO API](https://dog.ceo/dog-api/).
-It's a great example of API integration, dynamic DOM manipulation, and clean UI design using HTML, CSS, and JavaScript.
+**Dog Image Generator** is a simple and fun web development project that fetches and displays random dog images using the API.
+It's a great example of API integration, and clean UI design using HTML, CSS, and JavaScript.

 ---

 ## 🚀 Features

 - Fetches random dog images with a single click
-- Uses Dog CEO's free REST API
+- Uses Dog free REST API
 - Clean and responsive UI
 - Lightweight and beginner-friendly